php/web-doc/tutorial/joining.md

 Our wiki contains an [overview of the editor and how to use it][editor-tutorial].

-## Obtaining SVN access
+## Obtaining GIT access
-If you plan to contribute to the manual regularly, and want to do this more efficiently, you probably would like to use SVN directly.
+If you plan to contribute to the manual regularly, and want to do this more efficiently, you probably would like to use GIT directly.
 This requires a PHP.net account.

 To request one, please fill in [this form][request-account].

 Provide links to your work that has already been committed and/or list your current patches.
-Basically, tell us what have done, to prove that you really need this account.
+Basically, tell us what you have done, to prove that you really need this account.

 The next chapter will explain how to get the manual sources and how are they [structured](structure.php).